DSpace/RestContract/external-authority-sources.md

 **POST /api/integration/externalsources/<:authority-name>/entryValues/<:entry-id>/authority**

-It creates an authority records from the external source
+It creates an authority records from the external source.

+The supported parameters are:
+* metadata: the metadata field for which the authority should be created: mandatory

-sample for an external source /api/integration/externalsources/orcid/entryValues/0000-0002-4271-0436/authority
+sample for an external source /api/integration/externalsources/orcid/entryValues/0000-0002-4271-0436/authority?metadata=dc.contributor.author
 ```json
 {
   "id": "0000-0002-4271-0436",